 Students begin taking STAAR Test in Texas starting in third grade.
 The core tests include:

 The state used to administer a writing test in grades 4 and 7, but that ended in the 2021-2022 school year.
+Instead, each subject test will have writing sections.

 Students can take alternate STAAR tests if they qualify.
 This includes Spanish-speaking and SPED populations.
+Appropriate accommodations need to be in place.

-STAAR continues at the high school level with the end of course (EOC) exams:
+STAAR continues at the high school level with the end-of-course (EOC) exams:

 Students must pass these EOC exams to receive high school credit.